-- 1. SCALE HEAD IP ADDRESS: The scale head IP address must be entered for the scale to communicate with the control panel.
-This will be set during assembly. - 2.
-MULTIPLE SEED PROFILES?: If this button is set to MULTIPLE, the PRODUCTS button on the main screen allows the operator to enter and modify up to 100 product profiles in the rolodex.
-If this button is set to SINGLE the PRODUCTS button changes to a button that brings up a numeric keypad to enter the seed count profile for only one seed type when running in SCU mode. - 3.
-RESET ACTUATOR ALARM STATUS: This button resets the alarm status on the actuator. - 4.
-CALIBRATE ACTUATOR: This button opens the adjustable seed gate to the fully open position to calibrate the actuators total travel distance from closed to 100% open.
-This button turns green when active.
+- 1. SCALE HEAD IP ADDRESS: Pressing these buttons allow the operator to enter the scale head IP address for the scale to communicate with the control panel.
+This will be factory set during assembly. - 2.
+SEED PROFILES: Pressing this button toggles between the Single and Multiple settings.
+If this button is set to Multiple, the Products button on the main screen allows the operator to enter and modify up to 100 product profiles in the listing.
+If it is set to Single, the Products button changes to a button that brings up a numeric keypad to enter the seed count profile for only one seed type. - 3.
+ADJUSTABLE CHAMBER SIZE: There are two sizes of adjustable chambers available with this product.
+The standard and the small or low flow chamber.
+Pressing this button toggles back and forth between them.
+This will be factory set.
+The operator will only need to change this setting if they change from one size adjustable chamber to the other. - 4.
+TREATER RUN PRE-START: Pressing this button allows the operator to enter the number of seconds prior to starting the run for the system to send the output signal to start the treater.